basho/rfc/open/query_access_paths_RFC.md

 * normal KV data and Time Series data - prefix `o`
 * 2i index data - prefix `i`

 **NOTE** there was a long discussion about prefix TS data with a `c` for composite key - but at decision was taken to just stick with `o`.
-We are trying to reconstruct the rationale for that and think it might have been that TS and KV were to be seperate products.
-We need to revist this decision as a matter of urgency in the great merge discussion.
+We are trying to reconstruct the rationale for that and think it might have been that TS and KV were to be separate products.
+We need to revisit this decision as a matter of urgency in the great merge discussion.

 Each of these areas is divided into buckets.
 2i indices are only used with KV buckets, so the 2i buckets correspond to the KV buckets for which data has been written with a 2i index.